mkenney/git-status/README.md

 # git-status

 This is a simple, clean `git` status line for your shell prompt.
 The `git-status.sh` script defines a function called, creatively, `__git_status()` that returns a string indicating the current state of your local repository.
-Displays:
+The function returns a string describing:

 * origin/local/detached/tag indicator
-* commit name
+* commit name / hash
 * number of commits behind origin
 * number of commits ahead of origin
 * number of untracked files